 Important: If you are using antivirus solutions to monitor all other remote locations that host file shares, user profiles, redirected folders, and remote peripherals, there is no need for end-user desktops to also be scanning these locations.

 - Always run a virus scan on golden images before putting them into production.

 - Use nonpersistent desktops.
 This mitigates risk by ensuring each user session is refreshed to a known clean state on logout.

 - Disable scan on read for nonpersistent desktop pools.

-Important: This assumes that the master image has already been scanned and is known to be virus free.
+Important: This assumes that the golden image has already been scanned and is known to be virus free.
 It also does not mean to disable real-time scanning.
 Scan on write should still be enabled.